 The best Age of Empires 2 players utilize build orders in every single game.

-At low levels, players will be unlikely to know build orders and using one puts you at a huge advantage.
+At low levels, using a build order puts you at a huge advantage.
 However, whilst having a good build order is a great start, it’s not going to guarantee victory on its own.

 Early Game Strategies